LinuCC/spacerun/README.md

 * [ ] More key-value pairs for command leafs!
     * [ ] "description" to find / understand your nodes & commands, even after a long night.
     * [ ] "clip" copying a string to clipboard.
+    * [ ] "repeat" Repeating last command.
+Values include:
+        * "global" - Repeat last command, regardless which command it was
+        * "subtree" - Repeat last command executed in the subtree of the command node
+        * "siblings" - Repeat last command executed only in the direct children of the command node